ibm-cloud-docs/cephaas/placing_order.md

 7. Click **Send**.
 8. A confirmation screen will be displayed which includes your **Confirmation ID**, **Cost Estimation** and, **Contact Information**.

+An email will be sent to the IBM CephaaS team, containing your estimate and contact details, enabling them to get in touch with you at the earliest opportunity.